gamedevware/charon/docs/gamedata/schemas/schema.rst

 Display Text Template
 ---------------------

-The :doc:`Display Text Template <display_text_template>` defines how documents of this schema are presented in the UI when a textual representation is needed—e.g., in dropdowns, reference lists, or relationship views.
+The :doc:`Display Text Template <display_text_template>` defines how documents of this schema are presented in the UI when a textual representation is needed-e.g., in dropdowns, reference lists, or relationship views.

 Icon
 ----